Carrot Cake Cups have an incredibly sweet and delicious cream cheese filling. Top with some raisins, shredded carrots or crumbles of nuts and dive in.

 - In a mixing bowl, stir together cake mix, butter, raisins and eggs.

-- Take about a 1 tbsp of dough and press it into the muffin tin.
+- Take about a 1 tablespoon of dough and press it into the muffin tin.
 Make sure to not make it too thick or it won’t cook entirely in the center.

 - Place in oven for about 7 minutes.
 Remove from oven and poke the center with a spoon to create your cup.
 Put the cake cups back in the oven for another 5 minutes and then repeat the process to create your cup.